jainatriu/jainatriu/README.md

 ashestown account

-some people might see me on PonyTown as I use both games at the same time, my PT github has a different username .
+.

-Hi my name is Jai and I do absolutely nothing except sit around, spectate and only talk when approached
+Hi my name is Jai and I do absolutely nothing on this game unless I'm interacted with or with a friend, I'm either at the bar spectacting whatever people start arguing about or at the ghouls/raiders spawn grinding for items